-- 1. Move the saw carriage to the front end of the sawmill.
-Raise the rear outriggers. - Move the carriage forward to the travel position over the rear bed rail. - 3.
-Position the hole in the saw head over the travel rest pin. - 4.
-Lower the saw head until it is seated firmly on the rest pin.
+- 3. Use the hydraulic controls to raise the log turner and loader as high as they will go.
+Manually lift the loader and hook the loader chain to the elbow of the turner.
+Use the hydraulic turner lever to lower the turner until the chain is tight.
+Push the loader lever down to bring the loader arm channels up to the loader. - 4.
+Move the carriage forward to the travel position over the rear bed rail. - 5.
+Position the hole in the saw head over the travel rest pin. - 6.
+Lower the saw head until it is seated firmly on the rest pin. - 7.
+Secure the rest pin in the vertical position with the locking pin.

-5. Continue lowering the head 3/4" (19mm) until it contacts the stop blocks on the mast rails.
+8. Continue lowering the head 3/4" (19mm) until it contacts the stop blocks on the mast rails.